catmaid/CATMAID/sphinx-doc/source/installation.rst

     scripts/createuser.sh catmaid catmaid_user p4ssw0rd | sudo -u postgres psql

-Besides createing the database and the database user, it will also enable a required Postgres extension, called ``postgis``.
+Besides creating the database and the database user, it will also enable a required Postgres extension, called ``postgis``.
 You should now be able to access the database and see that it is currently empty except for PostGIS relations, e.g.::